 Sam is an agricultural economist and has previously worked for DFID and Oxfam, where he was head of programme policy.
 Currently, Sam leads Climate and Development Knowledge Network (CDKN), a global alliance of southern and northern organizations delivering innovative solutions for climate compatible development in developing countries since 2011.
 He has established CDKN as a leading global, multi-donor funded programme supporting developing country decision-makers, providing assistance on climate policies, planning and finance, climate related disasters and international negotiations.
 He is a Director in PricewaterhouseCooper’s Sustainability and Climate Change team, a Visiting Research Associate at Oxford University and adviser to the LSE/Leeds University Centre for Climate Change Economics and Policy (CCCEP).

 Eleanor Horne a WTI trustee since 2002.
-She also serves on the board of the Windle Trust Federal Council.
+She also serves on the board of the Windle International Council.
 Having studied Russian and History of Art at the University of Bristol, she then worked for Pearson ELT department before going to Los Angeles, where she completed a diploma in Cinematography at Universal Studios with NYFA.
 A qualified TEFL teacher and an active member of her church, where she serves as secretary to the JCC, she is committed to the work of Windle, the promotion of and advocacy for the rights of refugees, and peace through education.
+From 2018 she became a trustee on the Board of the Hugh Pilkington Charitable Trust.

-Lucy Hovil is the Senior Researcher for the International Refugee Rights Initiative, where she has been co-coordinating a research and advocacy project, Citizenship and Forced Migration in the Great Lakes Region, initiated by the International Refugee Rights Initiative and the Social Science Research Council.
-She is also the Managing Editor of the International Journal of Transitional Justice.
+Lucy Hovil is a Senior Research Associate for the International Refugee Rights Initiative, Managing Editor of the International Journal of Transitional Justice and a Deployable Civilian Expert for the UK government's Stabilisation Unit.
 Formerly the Senior Research and Advocacy Officer at the Refugee Law Project, Faculty of Law, Makerere University, Uganda, she founded the organisation's research department, overseeing their working paper series.
 Her PhD (1999) from the School of Oriental and African Studies, University of London explored the relationship between violence and identity in South Africa during the period of conflict that preceded the country's first inclusive election in 1994.

 Elizabeth McNess (MEd, PhD) is a qualified teacher who has worked in both primary and secondary schools in England.
 For the last twenty years she has worked as an educational researcher and Senior Lecturer in education policy and practice at the University of Bristol, Graduate School of Education.
 She has a background in comparative research and has served as an elected member of the Executive Committee of the British Association of International and Comparative Education (BAICE).
 She has published widely in the areas of education policy, pupil experience, and teachers’ work and professional values.